-My name is Laurie Bessems and I graduated with a BA Hnrs in Fashion Knitwear and Knitted Textile at Nottingham Trent University.
-Part of my collection was exhibited at London Graduate Fashion Week 2016 and I decided to launch my own brand last year.
+Laurie Bessems graduated with a first class honours degree in BA Fashion Knitwear and Knitted Textile at Nottingham Trent University.
+Part of her graduate collection was exhibited at London Graduate Fashion Week 2016.
+After working freelance Laurie decided to launch her brand in 2018.

 Hand knitted and hand made